A lot has changed since we first published this piece on HARO link building in September 2024. In case you missed the news, here’s a quick recap:

 The reason we suggested a spreadsheet of qualified queries is for investigation purposes.
 Why?

 As much as you’re trying not to waste the journalist’s time, your time is precious too.
-There’s no point working with a domain that won’t boost your site’s DA in any way.
+There’s no point acquiring links from low-quality sites that won’t boost your site’s DA.

-NOTE: while the goal is not focusing solely on domains with a benchmark DR (Domain Rating) or DA (Domain Authority), having one that scores well on both should be prioritized.
+While the goal is not to focus solely on domains with a benchmark DR (Domain Rating) or DA (Domain Authority), having one that scores well on both should be prioritized.

 Also, by investigating the domains, you will know if they are safe for link building.